api-search/explore/_apis/twilio/properties/studio-openapi.md

                 $ref: '#/components/schemas/studio.v2.flow.execution'
           description: OK
       security:
         - accountSid_authToken: []
       operationId: FetchExecution
       x-maturity:
         - GA
+      summary: Retrieve Flow Execution
     delete:
       description: Delete the Execution and all Steps relating to it.
       tags:
+        - Studio
+        - Flows
-      - StudioV2Execution
+        - Executions
       parameters:
         - name: FlowSid
           in: path
           description: The SID of the Flow with the Execution resources to delete.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^FW[0-9a-fA-F]{32}$
+            pattern: '^FW[0-9a-fA-F]{32}$'
           required: true
         - name: Sid
           in: path
           description: The SID of the Execution resource to delete.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^FN[0-9a-fA-F]{32}$
+            pattern: '^FN[0-9a-fA-F]{32}$'
           required: true
       responses:
         '204':
           description: The resource was deleted successfully.
       security:
         - accountSid_authToken: []
       operationId: DeleteExecution
       x-maturity:
         - GA
+      summary: Delete Flow Execution
     post:
       description: Update the status of an Execution to `ended`.
       tags:
+        - Studio
+        - Flows
-      - StudioV2Execution
+        - Executions
       parameters:
         - name: FlowSid
           in: path
           description: The SID of the Flow with the Execution resources to update.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^FW[0-9a-fA-F]{32}$
+            pattern: '^FW[0-9a-fA-F]{32}$'
           required: true
         - name: Sid
           in: path
           description: The SID of the Execution resource to update.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^FN[0-9a-fA-F]{32}$
+            pattern: '^FN[0-9a-fA-F]{32}$'
           required: true
       responses:
         '200':
           content: